nks1216/ml-midterm/README.md

 Feature importance is measured as the absolute value of the standardized coefficients.
 Because all features were scaled before fitting, these values are directly comparable across features.

 > **Note**: ElasticNet coefficients are on a different scale than tree-based feature importances (which sum to 1).
-The ranking of top features is consistent across all models — RETCONT, EDUC, and OCC2010 appear in the top 3 across ElasticNet, Random Forest, and Gradient Boosting.
+The ranking of top features is consistent across all models.
+RETCONT, EDUC, and OCC2010 appear in the top 3 across ElasticNet, Random Forest, and Gradient Boosting.

 ## 4. Comparative Evaluation of Models